elizabethpursell/Netsuite-Print-Spec-Button/README.md

     - **Filters:** Bill of Materials, Name, Component : Item, Internal ID
     - **Permissions:** Public
 - **Search for BOM for Spec No Assemblies:**
-    - **Function:** locates all the internal IDs of the components of a bill of materials revision that are not assemblies; runs for each assembly in the array of assembly internal IDs; finds all the non-assembly component's in the bill of material, so they can be rendered in the PDF
+    - **Function:** locates all the internal IDs of the components of a bill of materials revision that are not assemblies; runs for each assembly in the array of assembly internal IDs; finds all the non-assembly components in the bill of materials, so they can be rendered in the PDF
     - **Search Type:** Bill of Materials Revision
     - **Criteria:** Component : Item Type is not Assembly
     - **Result Columns:** Bill of Materials, Name, Component : Base Units, Component : BoM Quantity, Component : BoM Quantity in Base Units, Component : Component Yield, Component : Description, Component : Internal ID, Component : Item, Component : Item Source, Component : Item Subtype, Component : Item Type, Component : Line ID, Component : Quantity, Component : Quantity in Base Units, Component : Revision Name, Component : Units, Component : Weight, Internal ID